Coarse Aggregate Test

 - A 15 cm dia.
 Steel cylinder with the plunger and base plate.

 - A straight metal tamping rod 16mm in diameter and 45 to 60 cm long rounded at one end.

 - A Weigh balance of accuracy up to 1 gram.

 - IS sieves of sizes 12.5 mm, 10mm, and 2.36 mm.

 - Cylindrical measure having a diameter of 11.5 cm and 18 cm height.

-- A compression testing machine having a loading capacity of 40 tones and which can be operated to give a uniform rate of loading so that the maximum load is reached in 10 minutes.
+- A compression testing machine has a loading capacity of 40 tons and can be operated to give a uniform rate of loading so that the maximum load is reached in 10 minutes.

 Aggregate Crushing Value Limits for Road Pavement